How

 more reasons do I need than that?
 (Almost forgot,

-out and bought my first Chang Jiang 750 for 1,000USD
+out and bought my first Chang Jiang 750 for about 1,000USD

 and since have spent a countless amount of time